doanquyetchien1986/iotelevator-privacy-policy/README.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at doanquyetchien1986@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at lamanh.duan@gmail.com or doanquyetchien1986@gmail.com.
 Webside: https://lae.com.vn